 3. What is your experience with automation testing tools?

-An automation testing tool serves the purpose of providing utilities to write, run, debug and report test scripts.
-It also needs to be able to work with key DevOps tools like test and defect management, CI and containers.
+An automation testing tool helps teams write, run, debug, and report test scripts efficiently.
+It should also integrate with key DevOps tools like test management, defect tracking, CI/CD, and containerization platforms.

 Some of the common names by application types are: